DevMountain/javascript-3-afternoon-project/README.md

 # Project Summary

 In this project, we'll provide a variety of JavaScript problems to help improve your skills.
 We would like you to push yourselves as much as possible.
-We expect you to at least finish two problems in each section.

-If you would like to push yourself further, try to complete every problem.
-Otherwise, feel free to move on to other content.
+If you get totally stuck on one section, move to another.

 ## Setup